fgeierst/florian-geierstanger-org/src/pages/blog/typo3-installation-guide.md

 }
 ```

-## Require the new base package with composer, using name and version from above
+## Require the new base package with composer

+Use name and version from above:

 ```bash
 ddev composer require my-company/my-new-project-base:^0.0.1